Work Culture

 • Performance reviews: The processes in place for how performance is assessed vis-a-vis defined objectives.

-• Critical behaviours: Response of an individual or a group of individuals to a stimulus, such as tight deadlines.
+• Critical behaviors: Response of an individual or a group of individuals to a stimulus, such as tight deadlines.

-• Mindsets and beliefs: The usual disposition of individuals within the organisation, including their political beliefs.
+• Mindsets and beliefs: The usual disposition of individuals within the organization, including their political beliefs.

 • Location: A physical location that has the tools in place to achieve certain objectives.

-As an example, let’s say you plan to implement a new cloud-based CRM solution in your organisation.
+As an example, let’s say you plan to implement a new cloud-based CRM solution in your organization.
 Your sales and marketing team will be directly impacted by this change.
-If you didn’t have a CRM software in place before, the new deployment might mean extra responsibilities for your marketing team, such as fetching reports from the software.
-It can also mean changes in the reporting structure, since you might have to bring a manager in who is adept at using CRM systems.
+If you didn’t have CRM software in place before, the new deployment might mean extra responsibilities for your marketing team, such as fetching reports from the software.
+It can also mean changes in the reporting structure since you might have to bring in a manager who is adept at using CRM systems.

 A thorough assessment of these 10 aspects helps you find out the individuals who will be most impacted by the change.
 You can then start to have a dialogue with them and allay their concerns for a smoother transition.

-Measuring readiness for change in an organisation goes hand-in-hand with assessing change impact.
-Measuring impact gives you a sense of the number of people that will be impacted, the scope of change, and how processes might differ.
-Measuring readiness, on the other hand, takes into account leadership styles, experiences from past changes, and the work culture to gauge how ready you are for the change.
+Measuring readiness for change in an organization goes hand-in-hand with assessing change impact.
+Measuring impact gives you a sense of the number of people that will be impacted, the scope of change and how processes might differ.
+Measuring readiness, on the other hand, takes into account leadership styles, experiences from past changes and the work culture to gauge how ready you are for the change.

 Assessing readiness for change helps you with:

-• Deciding size of the change management team
+• Deciding the size of the change management team

 • Identifying likely obstacles

-Factors such as past experiences, leadership styles, and current competencies help you assess the readiness at the organisational level.
-However, it is equally important to assess readiness at the individual level, just as was the case with impact assessment.
+Factors such as past experiences, leadership styles and current competencies help you assess readiness at the organizational level.
+However, it is as important to assess readiness at the individual level, as with impact assessment.
 Employees should be encouraged to share their perceptions on:

 • The organisation’s readiness for the change